 With plenty of refreshment outlets, a gift shop and second-hand bookshop, there’s lots of places to refresh, refuel and relax.
 For full opening arrangements and prices, visit the Calke Abbey website.

 Admission for National Trust members is free.
-All other visitors pay a per person charge to visit the Park and Stables at our Park entry point.
-Additional tickets for the House and Garden, if required can be purchased from the ticket office.
-National Trust members must also collect a free of charge ticket for admittance to the House and Gardens.
+All other visitors pay a per-person admission charge which allows access to the park and gardens.
+Additional tickets for the house can be purchased from the ticket office.
+Please see website for admission prices.

 Booking & Payment Details

 - On-site catering